-Obesity is Now a Disease According to the American Medical Association
+Obesity Disease Recognized by the American Medical Association

-The American Medical Association has announced that it is now officially recognizing obesity as a disease.
-This is a step that could encourage doctors to pay a larger amount of attention to patients who have the condition and may prompt a larger number of insurers to cover the treatments for its management.
+In June 2013, the American Medical Association announced that it was now officially recognizing obesity as a disease.
+This was a step that was made for many reasons, including the potential to encourage doctors to pay a larger amount of attention to patients who have the condition and may prompt a larger number of insurers to cover the treatments for its management.

 In order to make the decision to recognize obesity as a disease, the associations delegates in attendance of its annual meeting in Chicago overrode a previous recommendation against doing so.
 That recommendation had been made by a committee charged with researching the issue.